AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/overview.md

 - Postman
 - ...

-After completing this tutorial, you will be able to:
+After completing the exercises in this tutorial, you will be able to:

 - Configure Schemas, Field Groups, Datasets, and Identities
 - Configure an Adobe Experience Platform Data Collection property and setup the new Web SDK extension in Adobe Experience Platform Data Collection
-- Stream data into Adobe Experience Platform in real-time using Adobe Experience Platform Data Collection, Google Tag Manager or Amazon Alexa
+- Stream data into Adobe Experience Platform in real-time using Adobe Experience Platform Data Collection
 - Batch ingest data into Adobe Experience Platform using a workflow or by using an extract, transform, load (ETL) application
 - Visualize and use the Real-time Customer Profile in Adobe Experience Platform
 - Create segments
 - Consume several Adobe Experience Platform APIs
 - Use SQL to query your data in Adobe Experience Platform
-- Configure, Train and Score Machine Learning Models in Adobe Experience Platform
-- Use Journey Orchestration to configure real-time, trigger-based journeys
+- Configure and run real-time, trigger-based journeys
 - Use Real-time CDP to take action by activating a segment to various destinations
 - Use Customer Journey Analytics to report on omnichannel customer data from various sources, including Google BigQuery